dganesh05/crop-synthetic-disease/README.md

 ## Storytelling

-Our journey began with a simple question: can we reliably predict plant disease from a list of symptoms?
+Our journey began with a simple question: Can we reliably predict plant disease from a list of symptoms?
 We started with 30 potential clues and, through exploratory analysis, quickly identified a smaller group of top predictors.
 Our initial modeling showed promise but also highlighted a critical danger: a simple Decision Tree could be easily tricked into "memorizing" the data, leading to a perfect but misleading score.

 The key insight came from comparing multiple models.
 An ensemble model, the Random Forest, proved to be the superior choice.
 It was able to achieve a high recall score of over 90% without falling into the overfitting trap.
 This tells us that by combining the "opinions" of many decision trees, we can build a model that is both powerful and robust.

-Also identifying the features that we determined contributed to disease presence:
+Also, identifying the features that we determined contributed to disease presence:

 **Features that contribute to disease presence:**
-* Is there any rotting seen on fruit?
+* Is there any rotting seen on the fruit?
 * Are the lesions expanding over time?
 * Are concentric rings visible clearly on the leaves?
 * Are the leaf margins turning brown?